Machine Learning in Orbit Estimation: a Survey: Introduction

 \end{itemize}

-In Table \ref{tab:table1} we have a summary of the input/output for each task.
-In the following sections, we will do a thorough review of published work using machine learning techniques to help increase space safety, protecting spacecraft, while working to diminish the amount of debris orbiting the Earth.
-Each section will start with a brief description of the task, followed by a state-of-the-art review of the classical methods currently in operation.
-The machine learning body of work will be presented in semi-chronological order, from the initial use of historical data to improve physical models to the most recent developments in the area, that use highly complex models.
-The next section will briefly define the physical forces that determine the path, or orbit, of a satellite or space debris.
+In Table \ref{tab:table1}, we have a summary of the input/output for each task.
+In the following sections, we will thoroughly review published work using machine learning techniques to help solve each of the problems mentioned previously.
+Each section will start with a brief description of the task, followed by a state-of-the-art review of the current classical methods.
+The machine learning body of work will be presented in semi-chronological order, from the initial use of historical data to improve physical models to the most recent developments in the area that use highly complex models.
+The following section will briefly define the physical forces that determine the orbit of a satellite or space debris.